 - mustard greens

 - turnip greens

-Vegetables can also be added to the the salad of Bearded Dragon food
+Vegetables can also be added to the the salad of Bearded Dragon food for additional vitamins:

 - acorn squash

 - green beans

 - lentils, peas

 - snow peas

 There are several fruits that can be used as a treat.
 Remove pits and seeds before feeding to your lizard.

 These plants can also be added for nutritional variety to Bearded Dragon food: